NikolajMLund/Word-Evolution-in-Danske-Bank/README.md

 2) A conversion tool from PDF to txt.
 3) A notebook containing the implementation of Word Evolution

-### The figure below demonstrates how the context of the word 'uncertainty' changes over time in Danske Banks reports.
+### The figure below demonstrates how the context of the word 'uncertainty' changes over time in Danske Banks reports, and captures well known events from the Greek debt crisis through the Brexit referendum to the Covid pandemic.

 ![Evolution of the word Uncertainty](./Word_evolution_uncertainty.png)